We’ve all come across a time when we needed to share a password.

 We all need to share passwords.
 Whether it’s sharing a streaming account, giving access to your home Wi-Fi, or sharing credentials with colleagues – it’s become something we don’t think twice about.

-But even though we can be picky about who we share passwords with, we don’t as much about the how.
+But even though we can be picky about who we share passwords with, we don’t worry as much about the how.

 Who here has already written a password on a Post-it note for a colleague?
 Or simply taken a picture of the WiFi password and then sent it through Messenger?